-David’s Law, an anti-bullying measure passed by the Texas Legislature, is being implemented this fall by Highland Park Independent School District.
+David’s Law, an anti-bullying measure passed by the Texas Legislature, was implemented during the 2017-18 school year by Highland Park Independent School District.
 The law is named after a student from Alamo Heights ISD in San Antonio who took his own life after an incident of cyberbullying.

 Among other things, David’s Law: